All Episodes

 All right, 25 now till the top of the hour.

-If you want to be a part of the program, I can't tell you everything I'm doing tomorrow until I get on the air tomorrow, but I'm doing something very cool.
+Sean, if you want to be a part of the program, I can't tell you everything I'm doing tomorrow until I get on the air tomorrow, but I'm doing something very cool.

-And, you know, at this time of year, especially, uh, knowing all of you in this audience, your great love, your passion, your understanding of the sacrifice of so many others for us.
+And, you know, at this time of year, especially, knowing all of you in this audience, your great love, your passion, your understanding of the sacrifice of so many others for us.

-Uh one group we've really gotten to know in recent years is Troops Direct.
+One group we've really gotten to know in recent years is Troops Direct.

-And and I don't I'm not saying this.
+And I'm not saying this.

-And it's donations from we, the people, the American people that keep this nonprofit organization going all year long.
+And it's donations from we, the people, the American people, that keep this nonprofit organization going all year long.

-And you know, look, we go about our daily lives.
+And, you know, look, we go about our daily lives.

-But at this time of year, we think about giving and we think about all that we have, and one of the great blessings we have are so many men and women that want to serve us and keep us free so that we can live in peace are our brave men and women.
+And one of the great blessings we have are so many men and women that want to serve us and keep us free so that we can live in peace are our brave men and women.

 And they sacrifice a lot to do it.